 - Successful applicants will prepare and present at least one webinar of 60 minutes or more at a time to be scheduled with the planning team.
 This will include preparation of all necessary slides or other materials, review of promotional content, at least 1 planning call with NEIWPCC staff, and at least 1 webinar technology test/practice session.

 - Applicants proposing to demonstrate use of any tool or computer program should ensure that the tool is available to and widely used by employees of state and local governments working on 303(d)/TMDL issues. (i.e. free programs, Microsoft Office or web-based tools, R, etc.)

 - Some presenters are eligible to receive funding of up to $1,500 per webinar.
 Eligible presenters include those from non-governmental entities, including nonprofit organizations and private companies or contractors.
 We are unable to award funding to employees of state or federal governments.
 To request funding, please complete the linked budget justification form.
 Funding will be awarded based on availability, applicant justification, and total applicant pool.

-- Webinars are hosted on GoToWebinar, which allows presenters to share their screens, poll participants, and solicit questions or comments from participants.
+- Webinars are hosted on Zoom, which allows presenters to share their screens, poll participants, and solicit questions or comments from participants.
 We encourage presenters to use these tools to maximize interactivity and engagement.

 Submissions are accepted on a rolling basis and reviewed quarterly by a planning team consisting of NEIWPCC, EPA, and state TMDL staff.
 Proposals can be for fully planned webinars or preliminary concepts – provide as much information as you have, and we’ll contact you if the topic is of interest the the planning team.
 If you have questions or comments, please contact Courtney Botelho.